fedbiomed/fedbiomed/docs/user-guide/researcher/training-plan.md

 ```

 Each dependency should be defined as valid import statement in a string, for example `from torch.optim import Adam` or
-`import torch`.
+`import torch`, or `from declearn.optimizer.modules import AdamModule` (for its `declearn` alternative).
 You must specify dependencies for any python module that you wish to use, regardless of whether it
 is for the data, optimizer, model, etc...

 ## `training_routine`